isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Impact on the standard library will require close coordination with WG21, if only to ensure compatibility even if never standardized.
 * We are considering specifying bounds-safe overloads for stdlib (especially C stdlib) functions like `memcmp` and shipping them in the GSL.
-* For existing stdlib functions and types like `vector` that are not fully bounds-checked, the goal is for these features to be bounds-checked when called from code with the bounds profile on, and unchecked when called from legacy code, possibly using constracts (concurrently being proposed by several WG21 members).
+* For existing stdlib functions and types like `vector` that are not fully bounds-checked, the goal is for these features to be bounds-checked when called from code with the bounds profile on, and unchecked when called from legacy code, possibly using contracts (concurrently being proposed by several WG21 members).

 <a name="SS-lifetime"></a>
 ## Lifetime safety profile